buildbot/buildbot/master/docs/manual/deploy.rst

 Maintenance
 -----------

-The buildmaster can be configured to send out email notifications when a slave has been offline for a while.
+The buildmaster can be configured to send out email notifications when a worker has been offline for a while.
-Be sure to configure the buildmaster with a contact email address for each slave so these notifications are sent to someone who can bring it back online.
+Be sure to configure the buildmaster with a contact email address for each worker so these notifications are sent to someone who can bring it back online.

-If you find you can no longer provide a buildslave to the project, please let the project admins know, so they can put out a call for a replacement.
+If you find you can no longer provide a worker to the project, please let the project admins know, so they can put out a call for a replacement.

 The Buildbot records status and logs output continually, each time a build is performed.
 The status tends to be small, but the build logs can become quite large.